-Because there is no accepted standard for reporting the contents of colloidal silver products, producers report the properties of their products is various ways.
+Because there is no accepted standard for reporting colloidal silver products’ contents, producers report their products’ properties in various ways.
 The normal practice is to report the total silver content and nothing else.
 One problem with reporting total silver is that it lumps together the silver particles and silver ions in a single value.
 The technical differences between ions and particles are significant.
 We will try to explain the differences in an easily understood fashion.
 (See The Truth About Ionic Silver).

-Another problem with using total silver for comparison purposes is that it does not take into account either the particle size, particle surface area, or the particle concentration which are the most important properties of colloids.
+Another problem with using total silver for comparison purposes is that it does not consider either the particle size, particle surface area, or particle concentration, which are the most important colloids’ properties.

 Particle Size and Particle Surface Area

 Particle surface area is the property of a colloid that determines its effectiveness.
-Particle size has a direct effect on particle surface area, but in the exact opposite way from what you might expect . . . because particle surface area increases as particle size decreases.
+Particle size has a direct effect on particle surface area, but in the exact opposite way from what you might expect . . . because of particle surface area increases as particle size decrease.